 This interface is accessible from the lab menu (top left of the screen):

 All audit trails are listed in reverse chronological order:

 You can filter audit trails by selecting a date range and by choosing all or a certain item type.

-By clicking on "Export filtered audit trails (.csv)" button (on top right of the screen), you will obtain a tabular data file (.CSV) that contains all the info of current audit trails filtered in the table.
+By clicking on the "Export filtered audit trails (.csv)" button (on the top right of the screen), you will obtain a tabular data file (.CSV) that contains all the info of current audit trails filtered in the table.

 To view the exhaustive information of a particular audit trail, click on the corresponding row, you will obtain a screen that displays the detailed information:

 This interface is only accessible for users with the "Platform Admin" role and contains an audit trail of system-wide changes including administrative actions.